-It's a long article, with a lot of talk first, but don't get bored and don't skip the heart of the problem below.
-It can seriously affect the flash exposure.
+It's a long article, with a lot of talk first, but don't skip the heart of the problem below.
+It can seriously affect the Nikon default TTL BL flash exposure.
 The first half of this page is about how it ought to work.
-The last half page is about how it in fact works instead.
+The last half page is about how it often in fact works instead.

 The obvious major function of TTL BL flash mode is to provide automatic balanced flash in sunlight (automatic reduced flash level for proper fill level in brighter light).
 See Part 4 about that.
 The story here is about a subtlety, and about accuracy, which necessarily brings up strong basics of flash metering, even more important in their own right — the good stuff we need to know about.